simoncblyth/opticks/notes/progress.rst

   by user code, only need to be concerned with direct dependencies, the tree of sub-dependencies is configured  automatically
 * BCM wave over all ~100 CMakeLists.txt took ~10 days
-* g4ok project for Geant4 based user code with embedded Opticks, via G4OpticksManager
+* G4OK project for Geant4 based user code with embedded Opticks, via G4Opticks singleton
 * simplify logging OPTICKS_LOG.hh
 * geometry digests to notice changed geometry